AngelGarciaDeLaTorreGarcia/AngelGarciaDeLaTorreGarcia/README.md

 - 👋 Hi, I’m @AngelGarciaDeLaTorreGarcia
 - 👀 I’m interested in genomics, bioinformatics and genetics in general.
-Currently, I am working on precision medicine projects but I have taken part in projects of Paleogenomics and population genomics.
-- 🌱 I’m currently learning python, R and bash, but I am pretty novel.
-At the same time, I am starting to make contact with bioinformatics' techniques and databases.
+- 🌱 I’m currently learning python, R and bash.
 - 📫 You can contact me at angelgarciadelatorregarcia@gmail.com

 <!---